 Fraudulent accommodation listings

 Popular holiday accommodation booking websites such as Airbnb or Holiday Lettings are sometimes used by fraudsters who post fake listings for apartments or villas that don’t exist.
-Sometimes they involved fraudsters advertising properties for rent without the owner’s knowledge, then seeking direct payment from site users.
+Sometimes they involve fraudsters advertising properties for rent without the owner’s knowledge, then seeking direct payment from site users.

 Accommodation listings with the host’s supposed email or phone number are one of the easiest ways to spot a potential scam.
 Sites usually ban direct contact outside of their internal systems to protect users and their commission.